 Importing Photos into Lightroom

 Now, let’s learn how to import photos.
 A preview grid of each image on the memory card appears when a memory card is attached.
-You may also connect the camera directly, however for quicker data transfer, we advise using a card reader first.
-If the camera power runs out when importing, there is a chance that the pictures will be damaged or lost.
-There are many choices on this page, however, if you simply need the fundamentals, see:
+You may also connect the camera directly, however, for quicker data transfer, we advise using a card reader first.

 - Pick “Copy” from the menu at the top of the screen.
 As you would anticipate, copy the picture to your computer and add it to your Lightroom collection so you may modify it later.

 - To tell the application where to put the original picture on your computer, you must choose a location on the right side of the screen.
 There are two ways to decide on a certain place or Lightroom.

 Additionally, you have the option of changing a photo’s name, adding special effects (referred to as “development options“), or labeling it with phrases like “wedding” or “camping” when you upload it.
 Nothing to worry about just yet.
-I promise that everything will be well.

-- By clicking the box in the top right corner of each thumbnail preview, you may choose which photographs you want to import.
+I promise that everything will be well. - By clicking the box in the top right corner of each thumbnail preview, you may choose which photographs you want to import.
 If not, click Select All to select them all.
 If you don’t want to import photographs, uncheck the box next to each one.

 - When you’re done, click the Import button in the lower right corner of the screen.
 When everything is ready, the computer beeps or beeps, and you may begin working on your photographs!